There are mysterious Monoliths showing up at various places across the world. Then they disappear without any hoopla.

 I switched to PowerPoint.
 The good old slideshow software which most of us just hate because of the bad quality presentations we all have to go through at some point or the other in life.

 PowerPoint is amazing.
-It is, of course, the most basic thing available which doesn’t give you much option to edit and exactly for that reason, it is the most underrated piece of software.
+It is, of course, the most basic thing available which doesn’t give you many options to edit, and exactly for that reason, it is the most underrated piece of software.
 I have used PowerPoint to make Posters and Logos.
 Recently, mostly for my Toastmasters Club’s Weekly Invitations and some logos for friends, but for a normal person, it can do a helluva job easily.

 Just drop some background images, which you can easily find from allthefreestock.com.
 Add some text in a font of your choice from dafont.com.
 Add some icons from thenounproject.com.
 What else do you need?
 And if you indeed want to edit something, feel free to hop over to pixlr.com/editor/ which works great like Photoshop.